Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Introduction

+Our motivating scientific application concerns forest resource monitoring efforts and, in particular, to create fine resolution canopy height predictions using remotely sensed data collected at over 5 million locations.
+Spatially explicit estimates of forest canopy height are key inputs to a variety of ecosystem and Earth system modeling efforts \citep{finney04, Hurtt04, stratton06, lefsky10, klein15}.
+These and similar applications seek inference about forest canopy height model parameters and predictions that can be propagated through the subsequent computer models of ecosystem function to yield more robust error quantification.
+Bayesian inference is attractive here as it supplies full posterior predictive distributions for the outcomes and for the latent process at arbitrary locations in the region of interest.

 The remainder of this article proceeds as follows.
 Section~\ref{sec:nngp} provides a brief overview of NNGP models and their computational aspects.
-This is followed by three important and efficient reparametrizations: the collapsed NNGP model, an NNGP model for the outcomes themselves (with no latent process), and a conjugate NNGP model that allows MCMC-free inference.
-Section~\ref{sec:sim} offers several detailed simulation experiments on model performance and assessment and also presents a detailed analysis of the TIU dataset.
+This is followed by three distinct and efficient alternate formulations: the collapsed NNGP model, an NNGP model for the outcomes themselves (with no latent process), and a conjugate NNGP model that allows MCMC-free inference.
+Section~\ref{sec:sim} offers several detailed simulation experiments on model performance and assessment and also presents a detailed analysis of the US Forest Service Tanana Inventory Unit (TIU) dataset.
 Finally, Section~\ref{sec:summary} concludes the manuscript with a summary and an eye toward future work.